tytydraco/yessleep/out/Camping_Support_Group_.md

 Daniel: “He didn't have to do that, but I hope he managed to get away from them.”

 Jacob: “Yeah I would have liked to hear the rest of that scary story.”
-The three share a quite laugh.
+The three share a quiet laugh.
 Mark turns his head, to the left to see nothing and to the right.
 He stops and Jacob looks at him.

 Daniel: “You two?”
 He stops and turns to Mark.